mattytrog/FUSEE_SUITE/README.md

 - Built using 2019-9-Q4 GCC toolchain.
 Newer versions result in a slower binary which cannot init fast enough to enter RCM.

-Main program modifications
+#### Main program modifications

-Started with Hekate 5.2+ base
+- Started with Hekate 5.2+ base
-Screen flipped horizontal
+- Screen flipped horizontal
-Font changed
+- Font changed
-Colours modified
+- Colours modified
-tui modified - reimp. of status bar.
-New timeout feature - returns to main screen after so long. gfx modified - new font, new batt asset, screen dimming file browser - cleaned up.
+- tui modified - reimp. of status bar.
+New timeout feature - returns to main screen after so long.
+- gfx modified - new font, new batt asset, screen dimming
+- File browser - cleaned up.
 Multiple pages supported.
 Easy to use "api".
-Browse / launch / delete any file in any location on SD safe backup added (quick - BOOOT0/1/PRODINFO)
+Browse / launch / delete any file in any location on SD
+- Safe backup added (quick - BOOOT0/1/PRODINFO)
-Repair pack BOOT0/1 (undersize) flash support
+- Repair pack BOOT0/1 (undersize) flash support
-File / folder deletion
+- File / folder deletion
-enable / disable nyx
+- Enable / disable nyx
-backup and restore from any folder pre-caching / pre-"stat"ing of payloads during bootscreen show for speed chip setup assistant reordered so people without RST or LED and get into bootloader mode chip setup assistant (if multiple-press is used) makes LED not required.
+- Backup and restore from any folder
+- Pre-caching / pre-"stat"ing of payloads during bootscreen show for speed
+- Chip setup assistant reordered so people without RST or LED and get into bootloader mode
+- Chip setup assistant (if multiple-press is used) makes LED not required.
-Now you can fit a "naked" chip to the underside and access all functions without LED or RST switch Added more informative chip help screen / about screen
+- Now you can fit a "naked" chip to the underside and access all functions without LED or RST switch
+- Added more informative chip help screen / about screen

-Arduino modifications
+#### Arduino modifications

-Cleanup
+- Cleanup
-Speedup check / launch / stack collapse.
+- Speedup check / launch / stack collapse.
 Fusee launching (to Atmosphere logo at least) is 2x faster than stock.
-If faulty charger or connection, this can be detected and shown (repeated reboots are counted and stored), if necessary, control switched off.
+- If faulty charger or connection, this can be detected and shown (repeated reboots are counted and stored), if necessary, -control switched off.
-Neopixel support added
+- Neopixel support added
-20s long-press for "blind" sans-LED UF2 bootloader access.
+- 20s long-press for "blind" sans-LED UF2 bootloader access.